 SELECT AVG(Bonus) FROM Sales.SalesPerson

-But that calculates the average for bonus for each sales person.
+But that calculates the average for a bonus for each salesperson.
 To get the average bonus for territories you first have to calculate the total bonus by territory, and then take the average.

-Once way to do this is with derived tables.
-In the following example the derive table is used to summarize sales by territory.
+One way to do this is with derived tables.
+In the following example, the derived table is used to summarize sales by territory.
 These are then fed into the Average function to obtain an overall average.